Industrial facilities today don’t have to be new in order to be efficient

 This complexity can result in a built-in resistance to efficiency retrofits and change.
 For this reason, industrial facility retrofits are often conducted in a reactive versus a proactive mode.
 “Like-for-like” system replacements are the most expedient directive when reacting to a facility system failure or needed upgrade.
 However, with superior options available, these short-term decisions can result in not only higher upfront costs but also dramatically higher operational costs and shorter total lifecycle of systems selected.

 Aging mechanical systems and equipment require asset-replacement planning

 Various aging facilities systems drive more frequent routine maintenance and require more people resources to maintain, which increases operating cost.
 Aging facility assets are a reality.
-Planning for and developing a methodical aged asset replacement strategy requires leadership planning and trusted partner relationships in order to benefit from system expertise applicable to your unique facility requirements.
+Planning for and developing a methodical aged asset replacement strategy, such as an industrial facility retrofit, requires leadership planning and trusted partner relationships in order to benefit from system expertise applicable to your unique facility requirements.